Hamburger

 Denmark

-Trade secrets are defined in the Act on Protection of Trade Secrets (LOV 309 25/04/2018), Section 2.
-The definition of "trade secrets" is information which is secret by nature, has a market value due to the information being secret and which, under the specific circumstances, are subject to fair measures imposed by the person(s) controlling the information to maintain the secrecy.
+Trade secrets are defined in Section 2 of the Act on Protection of Trade Secrets (LOV 309 25/04/2018).
+Trade secrets are defined as (1) information which is secret by nature, (2) has a market value due to the information being secret, and which (3), under the specific circumstances, are subject to fair measures of secrecy by the person(s) lawfully in control of the information.

-Trade secrets are not considered intellectual property rights in Danish law.
+Trade secrets are not considered intellectual property rights under Danish law.

 Finland